kaihendry/sg/README.md

 ## Enabling an example grapher by simply linking them in

+Directory `c/` for cron client scripts and `g/` for graphing generation scripts

 	$SG_HOST:/var/sg/x220/temp$ ln -s ../../bin/g/all-png.sh

 Create your own graphing script, and share it? :)